 Twitter is a great way to promote your personality and build your business, by regularly telling others what you are doing and achieving in your business and passing on some tips and challenges too.
 I know an accountant who left a large practice some months ago who has built her business almost entirely through Twitter.

 9. Give it away

-Apparently my grandfather, who I never met, used to say cast your bread upon the waters and it will come back a thousand fold.
+Apparently, my grandfather, who I never met, used to say cast your bread upon the waters and it will come back a thousand-fold.
 I believe in this 100% and I give away my thoughts, ideas and advice all the time.
-And do you know what …it comes back in recommendations, opportunities, direct business and the satisfaction of knowing I have made a real difference to somebody.
+And you know what?
+It comes back in recommendations, opportunities, direct business and the satisfaction of knowing I have made a real difference to somebody.
 Take a look at the top business advisor sites and you will see they give away lots of stuff which circulates around the web.
 By demonstrating and sharing their knowledge they build trust in their followers and position themselves as being the expert in their field.
-Do you hang on like grim death to everything you know or have you fully adopted the principal of “givers gain”?
+Do you hang on like grim death to everything you know, or have you fully adopted the principal of "givers gain"?

 10. Never stop learning

 Of course, you have some experience and knowledge that you want to promote and deliver but it shouldn't end there.
 Although you might well follow the tried and tested methods you have acquired over the years, there is also a need to learn new aspects of your field and maybe even have your views and assertions challenged too.
 Find out what others are saying and doing in your chosen area - it is always good to keep up with the competition.
 Attend the occasional conference and read a book about your subject at least once a year.
 This will either confirm what you do or add more - hopefully both.